BornstellarEternal/kissbp/README.md

 ---

 ### __about__
-I can't seem to catch a break.
-There's always something preventing me from running zsh.
-So here's a stupid simple styler when zsh isn't an option.
+A stupid simple styler when zsh isn't an option 100% of the time

 ### __howto__